How Solar Panels Are Made

 Step 2 is to add a thin layer of phosphorus to one side of the wafer and boron (a dark amorphous powder) to the other side.

-This creates what is known as a p-n junction – the basic building block of a solar cell.
+This process produces what we call a p-n junction—the fundamental building block of a solar cell.

 The p-n junction then allows the solar cell to generate an electric field, which separates the positive and negative charges created when sunlight hits the cell!

-This separation of charges creates an electric current, which can be used to power devices or stored in a battery for later use.
+The separation of charges generates an electric current, powering devices or allowing storage in a battery for future use.

 A typical module consists of 60 or 72 cells connected in a series.

-The cells are wired together using a conductive adhesive, and a thin layer of solder is applied to the connections to make them strong.
+Subsequently, we wire the cells together using a conductive adhesive and apply a thin layer of solder to strengthen the connections.

-Considering we’re trying to fit our tier 1 solar panels to one million plus homes in the next few decades – the manufacturing process is highly automated!
+Considering our goal of fitting our tier 1 solar panels to over a million homes in the next few decades, we highly automate the manufacturing process!

-This allows us to produce large quantities of solar panels quickly and efficiently and is an important step in how your solar panels are made.
+Consequently, this enables us to produce large quantities of solar panels rapidly and efficiently, marking a crucial step in the production of your solar panels.

 Step 3: A Glass For the Modules